Absolutely Fabulous series 1: Home media

-The first series of Absolutely Fabulous was released on VHS in the United Kingdom in two volumes; both of which containing three episodes per tape.
-These VHS tapes were released on 4 October 1993.
-The Complete Series 1 was released on VHS on 3 July 1995.
-The Complete Series 1 was again released as part of the Series 1-4 set and as an individual release on 25 November 2002.
+The first series of Absolutely Fabulous was released on VHS in the United Kingdom in two volumes, both of which contain three episodes per tape.
+These VHS tapes were released in October 1993.
+The Complete Series 1 was released on VHS in July 1995.
+The Complete Series 1 was again released as part of the Series 1-4 set, and as an individual release in November 2002.